rizinorg/cutter/docs/source/contributing/code/ide-setup.rst

 - builtin help for Qt API
 - builtin .ui file editor (Qt Designer - visual form editor)
 - builtin helper for displaying Qt types in the debugger
-- Viewing source files that are not directly part of the project (R2 source code) is somewhat inconvenient.
+- Viewing source files that are not directly part of the project (rizin source code) is somewhat inconvenient.
 - The simplest way of installing on non-Linux operating systems require login with Qt account

 Project setup